13. WHEN TO GET A PATENT|

 In actual practice there are other considerations.
 If there are a lot of competitors working on the same idea, an early filing may be better.
 Often money needs to be raised and it is better to get an early patent application so the potential shareholders can study the patent details.
 At other times it is unclear whether a patent will be granted.
 Companies want to have a valid patent in their possession before plunging into financial arrangements.
 In the US an inventor can logically hold off longer before patenting than in other countries because of the first to invent vs first to patent rulings.

-In the United States, the first person to invent an idea has the rights to the patent.
-This applies to anyone in the world that eventually plans to obtain a US patent.
+In the United States, the first person to invent used to have the rights to patent.
 In most other countries including Canada, it is the first person to patent the idea that has the rights to the invention.
+Eventually the United States, switched to a first-inventor-to-file (FITF) system on March 16, 2013

 The US Patent office also had a disclosure program.
 Inventors could periodically mail sketches and descriptions of their inventions to the patent office, where they are dated and filed as evidence.
 The Disclosure Document Program was eliminated effective February 1, 2007.
 Many inventors have heard they should document their invention and then mail it back to themselves, then leave the envelope unopened.
 It is believed that the postmark date will verify the date of the invention.
 It appears that the law regards such a post office method as practically worthless and definitely inferior to having your documents dated and signed by a witness.